CodePapa360/Ping-coming-soon-page/README.md

 ### What I learned

-Building this project has provided me with valuable learning experiences.
-One of the challenges I encountered was implementing email validation using JavaScript, which involved learning about regular expressions and how to validate user input.

-Overall, this project has helped me to build on my existing knowledge and gain new insights.
+Through building this project, I was able to build upon the email validation skills I learned in a previous challenge.
+This second challenge, the Ping coming soon page, presented new layout and design obstacles to overcome.
+I gained further experience working with responsive images and honed my CSS skills.
+Overall, this project allowed me to build upon my previous knowledge and gain new insights in web development.

 ### Useful resources